mansimittal29/Automatic-Time-Table-Generator/README.md

 - Conflict-aware manual edit validation (teacher clash, room clash, lunch slot violation, ambiguous faculty slot edits)
 - Every accepted manual edit is saved as a new draft version for review and publish
 - Start demo with a single double-click using start_demo.bat

+## Data Load Capacity

+The app does not impose a fixed row limit for timetable records, but it does enforce a request size limit and shows a capacity estimate during validation.

+- Default request payload limit: 10 MB
+- Configurable with `TIMETABLE_MAX_CONTENT_LENGTH_MB`
+- Validation uses an approximate capacity formula based on working days, periods per day, rooms, and section count
+- If total lectures exceed the estimate, increase rooms, working days, or periods per day, or reduce the lecture load

 ## Large-Scale Preset Included